Consistency, efficiency and robustness of conditional disparity methods: Asymptotic normality and efficiency of minimum disparity estimators for conditional models

 are all bounded in absolute value as is $r^2C^{(3)}(r)$. \end{enumerate}

-Assumption N\ref{ass:N.info} ensures that the likelihood score function is well controlled including for small location changes of $x_1$ and $y_1$.
-N\ref{ass:N.constants} requires $\Psi_{\theta}$ and $y_1$ to have well behaved tails relative to $K_y$.
-In particular, Assumption N\ref{ass:N.bn} allows us to truncate the kernels at $b_n$ which will prove mathematically convenient throughout the remainder of the section.
-N\ref{ass:N.Hellinger} concerns the regularity of the parametric model and in particular ensures that the second derivative of Hellinger distance with respect to parameters is well behaved and N\ref{ass:N.g.cont} concerns the form of disparity we allow.
-Assumption N\ref{ass:N.disparity} is a re-statement of conditions on the residual adjustment function in \citet{Lindsay94} and \citet{ParkBasu04}; a wide class of disparities satisfy these conditions including NED, we refer the reader to \citet{Lindsay94} for a more complete discussion.
+Assumption \textup{(N1)} ensures that the likelihood score function is well controlled including for small location changes of $x_1$ and $y_1$.
+Assumption~\textup{(N2)} requires $\Psi_{\theta}$ and $y_1$ to have well-behaved tails relative to $K_y$.
+In particular, assumption (N2)(i) allows us to truncate the kernels at $b_n$ which will prove mathematically convenient throughout the remainder of the section.
+Assumption (N3) concerns the regularity of the parametric model and in particular ensures that the second derivative of Hellinger distance with respect to parameters is well behaved.
+Assumption (N4) is a restatement of conditions on the residual adjustment function in Lindsay \cite{Lindsay94} and Park and Basu \cite {ParkBasu04}; a wide class of disparities satisfy these conditions including NED, we refer the reader to Lindsay \cite{Lindsay94} for a more complete discussion.
+As was the case for assumption \textup{(P3)}, we treat Hellinger distance separately in assumption (N4) as it does not conform to the general assumptions on~$C$, but the relevant bounds can be demonstrated by other means in the proof of Theorem~\ref{generalefficiency} below.

 The demonstration of a central limit theorem involves bounding the score function for a general disparity in terms of that for Hellinger distance and then taking Taylor expansion of this score.
 For this we need two lemmas.
 The first is that the weighted Hellinger distance between $\hatfnh$ and its expectation is smaller than $\sqrt{n}$.
-This is used in Theorem \ref{general.efficiency} to remove terms involving $\sqrt{\hatfnh}$.
+This is used in Theorem~\ref{generalefficiency} to remove terms involving~$\sqrt{\hatfnh}$.